-Decades later, emperor Zhu Qizhen led a strong troop indiscreetly marched northward and encountered a big failure, which had himself got caught and had Ming Empire’s strongest main force perished.
+Decades later, emperor Zhu Qizhen led a strong troop marched northward indiscreetly and encountered a big failure, which got himself imprisoned and had Ming Empire’s strongest main force perished.

-Then, the Ming Empire started to decline under the late years of Emperor Zhu Yijun’s reign.
+Then, the Ming Empire started to decline under the late years of emperor Zhu Yijun’s reign.

 Years of his diligent, difficult working didn’t save or reverse the situation.